-The assumed proportion of long service leave taken as leave for current liability reporting is based on historical leave records of the Trust and remains unchanged from 2019.
-As a result of an actuarial assessment performed by the Department of Treasury and Finance, the average factor for the calculation of employer superannuation cost on-costs remains unchanged from the 2019 rate of 9.8%.
+As a result of an actuarial assessment performed by the Department of Treasury and Finance, the average factor for the calculation of employer superannuation cost on-costs has changed from the 2020 rate of 9.8% to 10.1%.
 These rates are used in the employment on-cost calculation.
+The net financial effect of the change in employer superannuation on-cost rates is an increase in the employment on-costs of \$2,000.

-There is a net reduction in the employment on-costs payable of \$23,000, this is primarily due to the decrease in long service liability as disclosed in Note 11.1.
+There is a net increase in the employment on-costs payable of \$34,000.
+This is primarily due to increases in accrued salaries and wages and annual leave liability, in comparison to the previous year.